holepunchto/bare-addon/README.md

 ## Publishing

 To publish an addon, make sure to first compile bindings for the targets you wish to support.
-The prebuild workflow defined in [`.github/workflows/prebuild.yml`](.github/workflows/prebuild.yml) automates this process for all tier 1 targets supported by Bare (<https://github.com/holepunchto/bare#platform-support>).
+The prebuild workflow defined in [`.github/workflows/prebuild.yml`](.github/workflows/prebuild.yml) automates this process for all [tier 1 targets](https://github.com/holepunchto/bare#platform-support) supported by Bare.
 The whole process can be handily orchestrated by the [GitHub CLI](https://cli.github.com).
 As the package version is part of the compiled bindings, make sure to first commit and push a version update:

 ```console
 npm version <increment>